2 Diagnostic horizons and other differentiae

 4. Soil materials are sticky and very plastic, in comparison to oxidic materials which are only slightly sticky in relation to their clay content; AND

-5. Peds are larger than 2 mm and have smooth faces with silt-sized aggregates of iron oxide crystallites which give the ped faces a dusty appearance when dry.
+5. Peds have smooth faces with silt-sized aggregates of iron oxide crystallites which give the faces a dusty appearance when dry.
 The latter property in particular distinguishes this horizon from horizons developed in well-drained Brown Soils.

-The significance of this horizon lies in the combination of low ECEC, clay illuviation, acidity and “non-oxidic” physical properties.
+The significance of this horizon lies in the combination of low ECEC, clay illuviation, acidity and physical properties different to that of oxidic horizons.

 Densipan

-A densipan is a non-cemented eluvial horizon, denoted with the suffix d (e.g. Ed), of very high soil strength and bulk density.
+A densipan is a non-cemented eluvial horizon, denoted with the suffix d, of very high soil strength and bulk density.
 It meets ALL the following requirements:

 1. It is an eluvial horizon; AND